reactjs/react.dev/content/docs/refs-and-the-dom.md

 ### Legacy API: String Refs

 If you worked with React before, you might be familiar with an older API where the `ref` attribute is a string, like `"textInput"`, and the DOM node is accessed as `this.refs.textInput`.
 We advise against it because string refs have [some issues](https://github.com/facebook/react/pull/8333#issuecomment-271648615), are considered legacy, and **are likely to be removed in one of the future releases**.

+> Note
+>
-If you're currently using `this.refs.textInput` to access refs, we recommend the callback pattern instead.
+> If you're currently using `this.refs.textInput` to access refs, we recommend the callback pattern instead.

 ### Caveats with callback refs